zhafri-shafiq/tennis-player/README.md

 ## Notes

-This project is built to demonstrate Spring JDBC.
+This project is built to demonstrate Spring JDBC & Spring Data JPA.

 ## Contacts